 We have developed strategic relationships with leading health insurance carriers in the United States, enabling us to offer thousands of health insurance plans online.
-We have relationships with a large number of Medicare-related, individual, family, small business and ancillary health insurance carriers, including large national carriers and well-established regional carriers.
+We have relationships with a large number of Medicare-related, individual and family, small business and ancillary health insurance carriers, including large national carriers and well-established regional carriers.
 We typically enter into contractual agency relationships with health insurance carriers that are non-exclusive and terminable on short notice by either party for any reason.
 In addition, health insurance carriers often have the ability to terminate or amend our agreements unilaterally on short notice, including provisions in our agreements relating to our commission rates.
 The amendment or termination of an agreement we have with a health insurance carrier may adversely impact the commissions we are paid on health insurance plans that we have already sold through the carrier.

-Revenue derived from Humana represented approximately 23% of our total revenue in each of the years ended December 31, 2014, 2015 and 2016.
-Revenue derived from carriers owned by Anthem represented approximately 11%, 9% and 8% of our total revenue in 2014, 2015 and 2016, respectively.
-Revenue derived from carriers owned by UnitedHealthcare represented approximately 10%, 11% and 13% of our total revenue in 2014, 2015 and 2016, respectively.
-Revenue derived from carriers owned by Aetna represented approximately 10% of our total revenue in each of the years ended December 31, 2014, 2015 and 2016.
+Revenue derived from Humana represented approximately 23%, 23% and 22% of our total revenue for the years ended December 31, 2015, 2016 and 2017.
+Revenue derived from carriers owned by UnitedHealthcare represented approximately 11%, 13% and 16% of our total revenue in 2015, 2016 and 2017, respectively.
+Revenue derived from carriers owned by Aetna represented approximately 10%, 10% and 9% of our total revenue in each of the years ended December 31, 2015, 2016 and 2017.